pascal20997/better-ring-doorbell/README.md

 Welcome to Better Ring Integration.
 This project allows you to fully integrate your Ring Doorbell with Google Home products.
 This is a work in progress project so feel free to post your feedback, ideas and bugs :).

-> :warning: **This is currently work in progess!**: The release is not finished yet and does not work right now!
+> :warning: **This is currently work in progress!**: The release is not finished yet and does not work right now!
 My goal is to have a BETA ready by the end of March.

 # 1. Installation